 4. Encryption

-Encryption gets so much attention in the last months that even Google is pushing forward to it.
+Encryption gets so much attention in the last few months that even Google is pushing forward with it.
 Your SERP position will be affected if your website is not using encryption.

 Thus, there is only one option for you, me, and every webmaster out there.
 Encryption.
 To encrypt the information that people are entering your website, you have to have an SSL certificate.